Buildings, roads, and lots on the Sno-King Upland Plain that existed in the years 1976–2000

 Godfather's Pizza

 According to Wikipedia, Godfather's Pizza closed about 200 restaurants in the late 1980s or early 1990s.
 There used to be one near the Alderwood Mall.
-I think it is where the Buffalo Wild Wings is today: 18508 33rd Ave W, Lynnwood.
+I think it might have been where the Buffalo Wild Wings is today: 18508 33rd Ave W, Lynnwood.
 The Buffalo Wings building was built anew in 2012.
 It replaced a Billy McHale's, which was there from 1990 to 2009, and that was preceded by Wayne Cody's Sports Bar.

 Harvey's Tavern